Emin-Mammadov/Boston_house_pricing/README.md

-Sure, here's the formatted README structure that you can directly copy and paste:

 # Boston House Pricing Prediction

 This project is a Flask application that deploys a machine learning model to predict house prices in Boston.
 The project also includes a Docker configuration for easy deployment.